0lukayode/alx-pre_course/0x01-git/README.md

 My second readme
-Update to README.md inthe main branch from GitHub.com.
+Update to README.md in the main branch from GitHub.com.